Will COVID-19 harm or help pharma's access to medicine efforts, asks 2021 Access to Medicine Index

 The next Access to Medicine Index will be published in January 2021 – one year after China imposed the first lockdown to control COVID-19.

-The 2021 Index will capture how the world's largest pharmaceutical companies are responding to COVID-19, not only when it comes to pandemic preparedness but also in safeguarding their access-to-medicine programmes more broadly, including for HIV/AIDS, malaria, TB, diabetes and cancer.
+The 2021 Index will capture how the world's largest pharmaceutical companies are responding to COVID-19, particularly when it comes to pandemic preparedness.
+It will also assess their access-to-medicine programmes more broadly, including for HIV/AIDS, malaria, TB, diabetes and cancer.

 In January 2020, the first cases of COVID-19 were being reported outside of China, while the research team for the Access to Medicine Index was looking at the first data for the next Index report.
 By March, Index researchers were hearing first-hand how pharma companies’ access teams were adapting to the massive shift in global health priorities triggered by the pandemic.

 “It was clear that companies’ responses were hugely varied,” says Marijn Verhoef, Company Engagement Manager at the Access to Medicine Foundation.
 “We were hearing how access teams' efforts were being re-directed to prevent and manage potential shortages caused by border closures, for example."

 At the same time, industry and academic research groups were racing to develop new treatments and vaccines targeting COVID-19.
 Now that the pipeline is somewhat fuller, the conversation is pivoting to questions around access to medicine.
 “When those new products leave the pipeline, ensuring they are made widely accessible is the central issue, as in the current debate around the fair allocation of vaccine candidates,” says Marijn.

 To capture a detailed analysis of pharma industry's performance on access to medicine, the Foundation plans to publish the the next Access to Medicine Index in January 2021.